Gurux/gurux.serial.java/README.md

 * Parity
 * StopBits

-It is also good to add listener to listen following events.
+It is also good to add listener and start to listen following events.
+* onError
+* onReceived
-* OnError
+* onMediaStateChange
-* OnReceived
+* onTrace
-* OnMediaStateChange
+* onPropertyChanged
 ```java

 GXSerial cl = new GXSerial();